 I spent a good deal of time studying the plan and drawing up a cutting list.
 The plan calls for much of the glider to be sheeted in 1/64" ply, but fellow Wessex Soaring Association member and large-scale glider guru Chris Williams suggested I use 1/16" balsa instead - much cheaper to buy and easier to repair!

 Another big change I wanted to make was to add flaps - the full size has Fowler type flaps but there are no flaps on the plan.
 I wasn't going to attempt Fowler flaps but opted for standard ones, so drew them in and amended the plan accordingly after scaling them off a 3-view of a full size Lunak.

 I also wanted to replicate the Schempp-Hirth air brakes of the full size, whereas the plan only called for a single brake coming up from each top wing surface.
-That was a decision that would later cause me much frustration and time!
+That was a decision that would later cause me much frustration and time, but ultimately very rewarding.

 Let the build commence...

 After ordering the wood and other bits from Slec (brilliant service and you can specify different grades of balsa) I began with the tailplane and fin, to ease myself in to the build.
 It certainly felt good to be building again!

 The wings were next and the fuselage was done last.
 I was happy to take my time over this build, and it was going to take as long as it took.
 The aim was to maiden it in the summer (2015) but that just didn't happen and I wasn't going to rush things for the sake of it.

 There were the inevitable complications with the build, and I found some fairly large inaccuracies in the plan - for example the longeron cutouts in the fuselage formers didn't all line through as they should have done.
 Also, some wing rib sizes didn't seem to be as they should, which is no minor issue for a plan!